 1 cup long grain white rice, well rinsed

-6 cups bone broth or vegetable stock (or 2-3 more cups for soupier consistency)
+6 bone broth or vegetable stock (or 2-3 more cups for soupier consistency)

 3 inch knob of ginger, peeled, and thinnly sliced